 Phrasal verbs are the combination of a verb followed by a preposition and/or a particle.
 By combining these words together, a new meaning is created which is different from the meaning of the words individually.

 For example, the verb run + the preposition up = run up.

-- We ran up a huge bill in the restaurant last night!
+- Last night, we ran up a huge bill in the restaurant!